 Look close, and you can see the technique I used while painting this wall art.
 The first thing to do is to mask anything that isn’t the building.
 Masking Fluids prevent the paper from absorbing the color.
 I applied a mask before I used a wash to protect areas that I wanted to remain white.
 Using a 2″ broad brush while the paper is wet, I put down the colors of yellow, orange, red, and cobalt blue, one after the other.
-This way, they could blend, to achieve the look of wood.
+This way, they could blend to achieve the look of wood.

-When I created this watercolor, a stand of trees were in the background.
+When I created this watercolor, a stand of trees was in the background.
 Since Monument Valley is such an iconic spiritual place here in the southwest, and I love painting it, I added it to the setting.
 I think you’ll enjoy my 10′ x 3′ version of “John Ford Point” too!I

 Prickly Pear Effects